ACDguide/BigData/BigData/help.md

 # Where to get help

 ## How to best ask for help

 A list of *where* to get help is provided below, but there are also some best practices when asking for help with software.

+**CLEX have compiled [this excellent guide](http://climate-cms.wikis.unsw.edu.au/Getting_Help) for how to write help requests.**

 While a lot of the rules of thumb listed here are for reporting a potential bug, they are also very applicable when asking for help.
 If you use this advice, you are also more likely to get a quick response!

 **DO NOT BE AFRAID TO ASK FOR HELP!** It is normal to get stuck sometimes and we have all been there, either learning a new tool, or struggling with something we feel like we should be able to do but need a second set of eyes on.
 We are all learners in some areas, and needing help is nothing to be embarrassed or apologetic about.